Tag Archives: Christmas season

 (Preface II of the Nativity)

 St. Mary Major is the main church in Rome dedicated to Mary, the Mother of God.
 You can visit it in the video above.
-It’s also called “Bethlehem in Rome” because many of the Christmas mysteries were first celebrated there and relics from Bethlehem were brought to it after the Moslem invasion in the 8th century.
+It was built in the 5th century to honor Mary’s role as witness to his divine and human natures.
+The church is also called “Bethlehem in Rome” because many of the Christmas mysteries were first celebrated there; relics from Bethlehem were brought there after the Moslem invasion in the 8th century.

-SuperStock_1788-1275[1]The great mosaic of Mary in heaven crowned by Jesus, her Son, stands over the altar in the church as its focal point.
-She was his companion in his hidden life; he raised her up through the mystery of his resurrection.
+The great mosaic of Mary in heaven crowned by Jesus, her Son, stands over the altar in the church as its focal point.
+Companion in his hidden life, she was raised up by her Son, who was human and divine, through the mystery of his resurrection.

 The Long Christmas Season